 The Alert box on the right side of the page provides a view of all Traffic Analytics workspace-based alerts across all subscriptions.
 Select the alert counts to go to a detailed alerts page.

 Diagnostic Toolkit provides access to all the diagnostic features available for troubleshooting the network.
 You can use this drop-down list to access features like packet capture, VPN troubleshooting, connection troubleshooting, next hop, and IP flow verify:

 Onboarded resources have built-in workbooks, and dependency views.
 Currently onboarded resources are Virtual WAN, Application Gateway, Load Balancer, and ExpressRoute.

 For general troubleshooting guidance, see the dedicated workbook-based insights troubleshooting article.
 This section will help you diagnose and troubleshoot some common problems you might encounter when you use Azure Monitor Network Insights.

 How do I resolve performance problems or failures?

-To learn about troubleshooting any networking-related problems you identify with Azure Monitor for Networks, see the troubleshooting documentation for the malfunctioning resource.
+To learn about troubleshooting any networking-related problems you identify with Azure Monitor Network Insights, see the troubleshooting documentation for the malfunctioning resource.

 Here are some links to troubleshooting articles for frequently used services.
 For more troubleshooting articles about these services, see the other articles in the Troubleshooting section of the table of contents for the service.